 6. Reduced costs of service and marketing

-When companies have a customer-centric approach to marketing, they are eliminating a lot of the guesswork related to what customers want.
-Customer experience management requires CX teams to look at customers in their own light, determine what products they bought and what they will purchase next, learn lessons through the sales process and understand why customers are reaching out.
+When companies have a customer-centric approach to marketing, they eliminate a lot of the guesswork related to what customers want.
+Customer experience management requires CX teams to look at customers in their own light, determine what products they bought and what they will purchase next, learn lessons through the sales process and understand why customers reach out.
 Teams can use this data to be more proactive and potentially anticipate the needs of the customer.

 7. Better customer engagement

 A successful customer experience management program requires brands to take an omnichannel approach to customer engagement.
-CX teams should determine where customers are interacting, and then go to where they interact most frequently -- whether that is through social media, email or phone.
+CX teams should determine where customers interact, then go where they interact most frequently -- whether through social media, email or phone.
 Companies should be responsive and proactive by frequently checking in, understanding needs and rewarding loyalty.
 That will result in those return interactions from the customers.